openjdk/valhalla-docs/site/design-notes/state-of-valhalla/02-object-model.md

   - **System::identityHashCode.**  The main use of `identityHashCode` is in the implementation of data structures such as `IdentityHashMap`.
-We can extend `identityHashCode` in the same way we extend equality -- deriving a hash on primitive objects from the hash of all the fields.
+We can extend `identityHashCode` in the same way we extend equality -- deriving a hash on primitive objects from an implementation-defined mixing function on all the fields, or perhaps on a partial subset.

   - **Object methods.** The default implementations of `toString`, `equals`, and `hashCode`, as defined by the class `Object`, are based on object identity.